 So, should you buy the new Santa Fe?
 Should you base your decision on a particular trim level and its offerings?
 We will give you a run-down of the Santa Fe's five different trim levels so that you can go into your decision with some knowledge.
 Stick around until the end since that is where we will announce our trim level pick for the best overall deal.

-Compare the 2021 Hyundai Santa Fe SE vs SEL Trim Levels.
-What is the difference?
+Compare the 2021 Hyundai Santa Fe SE vs SEL - What is the Difference?